 Over 65 symposium attendees from both Australia and Africa broadened their understanding of Australia-Africa agricultural research links, and developed new collaborations in the vital topic area of agricultural research and its impact on economic development.
 This number included some 26 participants in the Australia Awards Africa short course "Increasing the Development Impact of Agricultural Research" (IDIAR).
 Other attendees included agricultural academics presenting in the IDIAR program from Australia and Africa, along with representatives from Nairobi-based agricultural research institutions and the private sector.

-A follow-up workshop in this series is planned in Nairobi on 15 November 2017.
+A further workshop in this series is planned in Nairobi on 20-21 March 2018.